How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 • To fuel your funnel with quality subscribers using opt-in forms, lead magnets, or demos/webinars.

-• Follow the first half of the VACUUM formula starting out (Value, Authority, Call-to-Action).
+• Follow the first half of our VACUUM formula starting out (Value, Authority, Call-to-Action).

 • Expand to the second half further down the road (Unique, Urgency, Make a Decision!).